tnstatus/tnstatus/README.md

 >**Do you require sponsorship to work in the United States?**

 Respuesta:
->Yes, but as a Mexican citizen I am eligible for the TN status which is a much simpler, cheaper way to get a work permit in the US, all I need is an offer letter for you and I will take care of the rest.
+>Yes, but as a Mexican citizen I am eligible for the TN status which is a much simpler, cheaper way to get a work permit in the US, all I need is an offer letter from you and I will take care of the rest.
 I can also send you some information over email regarding the TN status, it is very helpful to have it handy.

 ###Preguntas frecuentes